aganse/gpt_client/README.md

 OpenAI serves a ChatGPT web client on its webpage, but I really prefer to keep certain things in the terminal, especially if I often copy/paste the results into a neighboring tmux pane.
-There's another popular CLI based ChatGPT client out there called [Shell-GPT](https://pypi.org/project/shell-gpt) which has many nice aspects but I made my CLIs more narrowly focused, with output formatting that I prefer, and they're only about 100 lines in a single script so it's easy for me to follow exactly what they're doing.
-Plus of course this way I learn about details in calling the API and prompt engineering for these models.
+Plus scripts like this offer me the ability to experiment with more detailed prompt engineering and the API output.

 Be aware that any client outside of the one on OpenAI's website (which is free for ChatGPT) requires an [API key](https://platform.openai.com/account/api-keys)